 - Self employed individuals claiming a range of property based incentives (Residential Property and Industrial Buildings Allowances).

-Employers with 10 or more employees, not already covered in Phase 3A will required to pay and file returns electronically for 1st October, 2011.
+Employers with 10 or more employees, not already covered in Phase 3A will be required to pay and file returns electronically from 1st October, 2011.

 The categories of taxpayers required to pay and file returns electronically from 1 June 2012 are :

 - VAT registered cases

 - Individuals who avail of the reliefs and exemptions set out below*

 |Description of Relief/exemption||Section in TCA 1997|